Practice four widely used Carnatic talas

 These four tālas provide the rhythmic foundation for a large portion of songs heard during Carnatic concerts.
 As you may have noticed during live performances and on video recordings, Carnatic audiences are welcome to participate unobtrusively, by way of “keeping tāla” with their hands and fingers.
 This calls for a much deeper involvement than passive enjoyment, that is: some good practice to do it properly.
 And this is what this mini-course is all about.

-So the following exercises provide you with the very key that opens the door to immersion as well as understanding, be it as learner, connoisseur, musicologist, music organizer or teacher anywhere in the world.
-From this practice follows a better appreciation of rhythmic refinement that has distinguished Carnatic music for centuries while appealing to youngsters from a variety of backgrounds, irrespective of their musical tastes or aspirations.
+So the present exercises provide you with the very key that opens the door to immersion as well as understanding, be it as learner, connoisseur, musicologist, music organizer or teacher anywhere in the world.

 During a Carnatic drum solo, such practice also reveals the arithmetic underpinnings of this music, by observing closely how an ensemble manages musical time by means of the very techniques introduced here.